Tellusant/docs/articles-posts/consulting-firm-productivity.md

 The current state is highly manual and there are vast (junior and mid-level) resources dedicated to analyses and to creating deliverables.
 This is the **is-value**.³

 What should have happened is extensive automation of the analyses and deliverable creation layers.
-This is the **wish-value**.³
+This is the desired **wish-value**.³

 That the recommendations and syndication step is manual is understandable.
 This is where the dialogue with senior client executives take place, and it is a highly human endeavor.
 But perhaps some automation here as well?